stsaxe/Dataset-and-Task-Group-Framework-for-Heterogenous-High-Density-IoT-Environments/README.md

 Framework for Heterogenous High-Density IoT-Environments".

 This repository is structured as follows:
-- **tgf**: contains the core components of the Task-Group-Framework.
+- **tgf**: Contains the core components of the Task-Group-Framework.
 This includes:
   - Task
   - Task-Group
   - Flags